Jerrod Sessler

+Sessler lived in King County until he ran for public office in 2022, promptly buying a ranch in Yakima.
+After losing the primary, he moved back to King County.
+In 2024, he moved back to Yakima to run for office.

+Political positions

-Sessler was in Washington D.C. when the attack on the Capitol occurred, and subsequently stated that he did not breach into the Capitol.
+Sessler was in Washington, D.C. when the attack on the Capitol occurred, and subsequently stated that he did not breach the Capitol.
 Sessler has made unsubstantiated claims that the riot was a "setup" perpetrated by paid "agitators" and the FBI meant to discredit Donald Trump and his supporters.
-He has made false and discredited claims of election fraud in regards to the 2020 presidential election, including claims that Trump won.
+He has made false and discredited claims of election fraud in regard to the 2020 presidential election, including claims that Trump won.

+Sessler has made Anti-Islam comments, including his belief that Muslims should not be allowed to serve in Congress.
+On an X post, he doubled down on these claims, responding that "[w]hat I said is true...it is nonsensical for people who love and appreciate all that it is to be American to vote for a Muslim, especially a radical one.
+Just because it is legal doesn’t mean it is helpful to the country, to our kids or to our future."

+Sessler supports implementing a federal 30% sales tax nationwide on all goods in an effort to contribute to reducing the deficit and paying down the national debt.
+This was previously a major part of Sessler's platform, however after receiving criticism over his support of such a policy, all mentions of have now been deleted from his campaign website, although he has not explicitly retracted his support from the policy.

 Tax issues

 In 2022, The Tri-City Herald newspaper reported that taxes were past due on Sessler's Benton County property.

 Accusation of threats

 In 2022, Sessler was accused of making threats towards a Benton County code enforcement officer when he visited Sessler's property to investigate a claim that someone on his property was living in a house under construction.
-As reported by AOL, Sessler told the officer that he would get his gun and "deal with him" if the officer returned to the property.
+As reported by the Tri-City Herald, Sessler told the officer that he would get his gun and "deal with him" if the officer returned to the property.